sweet-js/sweet-core/doc/main/sweet.md

 // });
 ```

-Custom operators also let you change the behavior of the builtin operators:
+Custom operators also let you change the behavior of the built-in operators:

 ```js
 operator + 12 left { $l, $r } => #{ add($l, $r) }